 2. Reduce the amount of manual processes when possible.
 For instance, if you’re capturing time on time cards or spreadsheets, move to digital time tracking.
 This reduces the potential for errors that happen when you manually transfer data.

 3. Make sure you’re always using correct prevailing wage determinations for your project.
 Federal wage determinations for Davis-Bacon and Service Contract Act projects can be found here.
-The California prevailing rates can be on the Department of Industrial Relation’s website, broken down by area and city where applicable.
+The California prevailing rates can be on the Department of Industrial Relations’s website, broken down by area and city where applicable.

 4. Prioritize ongoing education so that your team stays up to date on prevailing wage laws.
 Be sure to include federal laws and state laws, where applicable.
 Another area of education includes the importance of more accurately tracking work classifications in the field.